mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ### Exercise 4: Process data in parallel

-This exercise is more challenging; it puts the previous exercises together into a simple application with several procs.
+This exercise puts the previous exercises together into a simple application with several procs.
 Your job is to implement `TestExerciseParallel` to process the input files in `name/s3/~any/9ps3/gutenberg/` in parallel:
   - [ ] Modify the example proc in `cmd/user/example` to take as
     argument a pathname for an input file (using Golang's `os.Args`),